jaytimm/american-political-data-and-r/all-the-newness.md

 -   White & non-Hispanic without college degree,
 -   Non-White and/or Hispanic with college degree, and
 -   Non-White and/or Hispanic college degree.

+> Note: The “and/or Hispanic” piece is slightly confusing here.
+For most
+> people, Hispanic = Brown = Race; from this perspective, ethnicity (as
+> distinct from race) is not a meaningful distinction.
+We include it
+> here because it is included in the census.

 ``` r
 white_ed <- tidycensus::get_acs(geography = 'congressional district',